silinternational/idp-in-a-box/terraform/000-core/README.md

  - `aws_region` - Region to deploy in, ex: `us-east-1`
  - `create_acm_cert` - Bool of whether or not to create an ACM cert.
 Default: `false`
+ - `create_cd_user` - Set to false if an IAM user for continuous deployment is not needed.
+Default: `true`

 ## Outputs